Linked factor analysis: The Linked Factor Analysis Model

-Finally, in our framework, conditional dependence can be studied in two ways: (a) unconditionally on the factors and (b) conditionally on the factors.
+Finally, conditional dependence can be studied in two ways: (a) unconditionally on the factors and (b) conditionally on the factors.
 In case (a), we study the partial correlations between variable pairs $(X_{ri},X_{rj})$,